-Biden and Putin hold phone call amid increasing tension over Russia threat to Ukraine
+Biden and Putin hold one hour call amid rising tensions over Russia threat to Ukraine

-Biden and Putin hold phone call amid increasing tension over Russian threat to Ukraine
+Biden and Putin hold hour-long phone call amid increasing tension over Russian threat to Ukraine

-President Joe Biden and President Vladimir Putin are speaking this morning amid building tensions over the Russian threat to Ukraine.
+President Joe Biden and President Vladimir Putin spoke for an hour today amid building tensions over the Russian threat to Ukraine.

-The secure call between the two leaders began at 11.04am, according to the White House.
+The secure call between the two leaders began at 11.04am ET and ended at 12.06pm according to the White House.

 The call comes just hours after the US moved troops out of Ukraine and ordered the evacuation of most of its embassy staff from Kiev.
+The Pentagon pulled out nearly 160 members of the Florida National Guard who had been in the country since November.

 Some in Washington have predicted that conflict could begin by the middle of next week, placing extra emphasis on today’s phone call.